lrzjason/Comfyui-In-Context-Lora-Utils/README.md

 ## Change Logs:
+- **2024-12-01:** Adjust contours calculation, fix multiple contour only produce single contour issue
+- **2024-11-30:** Add AutoPatch node, it is able to automatically select patch mode and patch type
 - **2024-11-29:** Recontruct the node and seperate from old node, new nodes: CreateContextWindow, ConcatContextWindow
 - **2024-11-22:** Update Two Images input and related masks input
-- **2024-11-30:** Add AutoPatch node, it is able to automatically select patch mode and patch type

 ## Contact:
 - Twitter: